2020s in electoral politics: Croatia

+2019 elections

 The presidential elections' second round took place on 5 January 2020 between the two candidates with the highest number of votes in the first round.
 Zoran Milanović won the second round with 52.66% of the vote.
 The 2020 Croatian parliamentary election took place on 5 July 2020.
 The ruling HDZ obtained an upset victory over the Restart Coalition, who had previously been leading in opinion polls for several weeks prior to the elections.